Foot Locker Interview Questions

 9. Where do you see yourself in five years?

-• If going to college or university state what you would like to be doing after you finish.
+• If going to college or university, state what you want to do after you finish.

 10. Why should I hire you?